RobReho/RT_assignment2/README.md

 The screen output of the node is printed in a new window, opened though the launch file.

 ### state_publisher.py
-Is a separate node that prints some relevant information on screen.
+Is a separate node that prints some relevant information on the main terminal.
 It is subscribed to the topics /scan and /odom in order to receive updated datas reguarding the position of the robot and the laser distances.
 At every cycle the nodes prints:
 * the content of the parameter "state" among 'Go to point', 'wall following', 'target reached','stopped'